Jakelamers64/Under-5-Nearest-Health-Center/paper.md

 ### Visualizaton

-The ensuing analysis includes plotting average distances to the nearest health center per chiefdom.
-A heat map was generated showing the average distance for Under-5's to their nearest health center.
+The ensuing analysis includes calculating and plotting weighted average distances to the nearest health center per chiefdom.
+A heat map was generated showing this average distance.
 A table was also generated displaying the five cheifdoms with the longest average distance.
-This table also displays relevent values to that calculation.
+This table also displays relevent values for these calculations.

-polygons are identified through spatial joins, enabling the calculation of weighted average distances at the chiefdom level.

 Spatial analysis and visualization further enhance the insights derived from the data.
-Points within the chiefdom of Neya were visualized.
-Customized maps illustrating the spatial distribution of populatons and health centers.
+Population within the chiefdom of Neya wass visualized.
+Customized maps illustrating the spatial distribution of populatons and health centers within the chiefdom.

 ## Results